 Strandbar Herrmann

 As close to a beach bar as you can get in a city hundreds of miles from the coast.
 Grab a deckchair at Strandbar Herrmann and feel the sand between your toes.
-Also well known for its public viewing during major football tournaments.
+Also well known for its big-screen open-air public viewing during major football tournaments.

 Which brings us to an end for this brief journey through some of the art (culinary and street) offered along the Donaukanal.
 For a visitor guide to all that this arm of the Danube has to offer, check this overview.